TritonDataCenter/rfd/rfd/0082/README.md

   by CNAPI, `pollTask` didn't take such timeout, and the work is done by whatever is running the CNAPI client (sdcadm on this case).

+### Individual agents install/update improvements

+- It has been reported that sometimes installing/updating individual agents, the sdcadm process hangs, w/o reporting any progress or failure information.
+Most of those cases have been due to previous incorrect agents setup.
+For example, install processes hanging, packages not really updated ...
+  While `sdcadm check server-agents` will be useful to detect these cases ahead any attempt of running agents updates, it would be desirable to provide better feedback during the installation process and, eventually, ensure we timeout such processes when all but a number of individual agents setup have finished within _acceptable time_ and we still have one or more instances hanging.
+- Similarly, we could definitely bump the number of agents updates we run in parallel from the current default of `5` to something bigger.
+Starting with `20` or so could be a good idea.
+- Additionally, there's a pretty good idea worth investigating regarding trying to use the NodeJS `{exclusive: false}` option for HTTP servers when we start the different agent services and delegate to the agent setup process the initialization of the new, updated agent before we take the currently running instance down.
+If there aren't any drawbacks for this approach, this should mean no downtime for agents despite of the upgrade processes going on into the different CNs.

 ## M3: Accurate VM instance tracking in SAPI (bonus points)